SpotlightKid/mbed-blackpill-demos/README.md

 A simple example firmware for the "Black Pill" board based on an STM32F411CEU6 MCU using mbed OS.

+We will use GCC ARM on the command line on Arch Linux.

-This basic example switches the on-board LED on and off on each USER button press.
+This basic example toggles the on-board LED on and off on each USER button press.

 ## Compilation